kcloze/slim-swoole/README.md

 # Slim Framework 3 Skeleton Application With Swoole

 ##Features
-* Use this skeleton application to quickly setup and start working on a new Slim Framework 3 application.
+* Quickly setup and start working on a new Slim Framework 3 .
-* Use the latest Slim 3 with the PHP-View template renderer.
+* Use the latest Slim 3 with the PHP-View template render.
 * It also uses the Monolog logger.
 * It can run well with swoole or php-fpm.
 * Built for Composer